SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/sonarcloud-pricing.md

 ## How do I get invoices?

-You can download PDF invoices for every payment from the "Administration > Billing" page of your organization.
+You can download PDF invoices for every payment from the **Administration > Billing** page of your organization.

-If you want to get those invoices by email, please [contact us](/#sonarcloud#/about/contact).
+If you want to get invoices by email, go to **Administration > Billing > Edit billing info** and check "Send the monthly receipt to this email"

 ## Can I stop using the service?